BEYOND the Harvest 2025

 Agenda

-Presenter: Katie Sawyer, State Director, office of U.S. Senator Roger Marshall
+Presented by: Katie Sawyer, State Director for U.S. Senator Roger Marshall, M.D.

 3:00 PM – 4:00 PM: Agricultural Bankers Panel